AugustoCalado/Docker-Studies/Docker.md

 - TODO - PRINT 5

 NICE TO KNOW: Thanks to this architecture, it is possible to shut down / restart the daemon or update it without killing the containers.

-## Docker Image
-An image is a read only template for creating application containers.
-Inside of it is all the code and supporting files to run an application.

-- Images are build-time construct -> Image is a "stopped c ontainer" .
-- Containers are their run time siblings -> Container is a "running image".
-- An image is a bunch of independent layers that are very loosely connected by a manifest files.
-	- The manifest contains several things and one of them is the layers to be stacked and how to stack them.

-- TODO - PRINT 6

-Images are stored in a Registry.
-It can be cloud or On-premises computers.
-The images can be pull in the hosts by using the `docker image pull` command.

-- TODO - PRINT 7
-- TODO - PRINT 8

-### Type of Docker Image's Hashes
-- Distribution hashes - Pushed Images to the registry have a hash of the compressed data called distribution hash
-- Content Hashes - Uncompressed layers on the house, have as hash the `Content Hash`

-- TODO - PRINT 9
-- TODO - PRINT 10

 ## Docker service
 ### Docker `run` vs Docker `service`